ranfysvalle02/blog-drafts/vanilla-agent.md

-**Title:** Building an Advanced AI Agent with OpenAI, MongoDB, and DuckDuckGo
+## Building an Advanced AI Agent with OpenAI, MongoDB, and DuckDuckGo

 Ditch the "bloated" libraries and unleash the raw power of Python!
 Contrary to popular belief, crafting a generative AI *agent* doesn't require a mountain of complex libraries.
 With just a few well-placed lines of code, you can take control and build a custom AI agent that bends to your will and can implement custom processes/workflows.
 Intrigued?
 This guide will equip you with the building blocks to forge your very own generative AI agent from scratch, giving you the freedom to experiment and innovate.